RAGBRAI riders react to staff resignations, new ride

 After the announcement was made, officials with the Iowa State Patrol, who usually has 18 state troopers providing security along the RAGBRAI route paid by the organizers, stated they were surprised over the split.

-“The Iowa State Patrol is very shocked when he heard the news,” said Sgt.
+“The Iowa State Patrol was very shocked when he heard the news,” said Sgt.
 Alex Dinkla, the agency’s spokesperson.

-“Moving ahead, we are open to make sure that all Iowans are safe,” he said.

-In a statement, Gannett officials said RAGBRAI will hold its 48th annual renewal next summer.
+In a statement, Gannett officials said RAGBRAI will hold its 48th annual ride next summer.

 “We’ll continue RAGBRAI’s longstanding tradition in 2020 with another great bicycle ride and strong partnerships with Iowa communities to raise money for good causes.
 Our commitment remains to donate $50,000 to the University of Iowa’s Stead Family Children’s Hospital,” said Andy Yost, chief marketing officer of Gannett.
 “We’re proud of the good RAGBRAI has done for the state since 1973.”